 Go Back Up

-How HRAs affect premium tax credit (APTC) eligibility
+How HRAs affect premium tax credit eligibility

-Taxation • March 10, 2022 at 8:10 AM • Written by: PeopleKeep Team
+Taxation • May 13, 2024 at 10:00 AM • Written by: Elizabeth Walker

-What is an advance premium tax credit (APTC)?
+What is a premium tax credit?

-If you use fewer advance premium tax credits (APTC) than you qualify for, you get the rest back on your tax return.
-However, if you’ve taken more advance credit payments than you should’ve actually received, you’ll have to pay back any excess.
+Individuals who use fewer APTCs than they qualify for get the rest back on their tax return.
+However, if they take more advance payments than they should’ve received, they’ll have to repay any excess.
+Individuals can reconcile their tax credits with Form 8962.

 How do premium tax credits work with a QSEHRA?